Hugh Audley, 1st and last Earl of Gloucester1

 F, #27524, b.
 12 October 1871, d.
 30 December 1965

 Hon.
-Lilias Margaret Frances Borthwick was born on 12 October 1871.2 She was the daughter of Sir Algernon Borthwick, 1st and last Baron Glenesk and Alice Beatrice Lister.1 She married Seymour Henry Bathurst, 7th Earl Bathurst of Bathurst, son of Allen Alexander Bathurst, 6th Earl Bathurst of Bathurst and Hon.
-Meriel Leicester Warren, on 15 November 1893 at St. Paul's, Knightsbridge, London, England.1 She died on 30 December 1965 at age 94.2
+Lilias Margaret Frances Borthwick was born on 12 October 1871.2 She was the daughter of Algernon Borthwick, 1st and last Baron Glenesk and Alice Beatrice Lister.1 She married Seymour Henry Bathurst, 7th Earl Bathurst of Bathurst, son of Allen Alexander Bathurst, 6th Earl Bathurst of Bathurst and Hon.
+Meriel Leicester Warren, on 15 November 1893 at St. Paul's, Knightsbridge, London, EnglandG.1 She died on 30 December 1965 at age 94.2

-As a result of her marriage, Hon.
+From 15 November 1893, her married name became Bathurst.
+After her marriage, Hon.
 Lilias Margaret Frances Borthwick was styled as Countess Bathurst of Bathurst on 15 November 1893.
-From 15 November 1893, her married name became Bathurst.
-She was decorated with the Officer, Legion of Honour.3 She was decorated with the Médaille de la Reine Elisabeth of Belgium.3
+She was awarded the Médaille de la Reine Elisabeth of Belgium.3 She was awarded the Officier, Ordre national de la Légion d'honneur.3

 Children of Hon.
 Lilias Margaret Frances Borthwick and Seymour Henry Bathurst, 7th Earl Bathurst of Bathurst